bdsmgeek/.com/shibari/me/README.md

 I have gotten to the point where I realize that I don't enjoy tying without a connection, let's have a proper discussion and see if our needs align.

-I currently am only looking to tie platonicly for practice classes (level 3 at the Toronto Kinabku Salon / BirdHaus Lessons), for photo shoots, or for paid sessions (see [Hire Me](/shibari/hire)).
+I currently am only looking to tie platonicaly for practice classes (level 3 at the Toronto Kinbaku Salon / BirdHaus Lessons), for photo shoots, or for paid sessions (see [Hire Me](/shibari/hire)).

 This is so I can balance my needs vs the energy I expend in tying.